jpittman/SWRevealViewController/README.md

 A UIViewController subclass for revealing a rear (left and/or right) view controller behind a front controller, inspired by the Facebook app, done right!

+**ATTENTION**: This is a fork to cherry pick pull requests from the parent project since it appears to be abandoned.

 ## NOTE ( Version 2.3)